Sue Rogers Obituary - IL | Legacy Pro

-Graveside services will be 11:00 a.m., Saturday, September 12, 2020 at Maroa Cemetery, Maroa, Illinois with Pastor Joshua Smith officiating.
+Graveside services will be 11 AM, Saturday, September 12, 2020 at Maroa Cemetery, Maroa, IL with Pastor Joshua Smith officiating.
 There will be no visitation.
-Calvert Funeral Home, Clinton, Illinois is in charge of arrangements.
+Calvert Funeral Home, Clinton, IL is in charge of arrangements.

 Memorials may be directed to the John and Sue Rogers Memorial Scholarship at Richland Community College Foundation.

-Survivors include her children, Leesa (Bob) Hagen, Belleville, Illinois; Tom (Becky) Rogers, Clinton, Illinois; Suzie Rogers, Bloomington, Illinois; two grandchildren, Andrew Hagen, Sugar Hill, GA and Hollee Hagen, Denver, CO; two siblings, Judi (Michael) Payne, The Villages, Florida and Steve (Kathy) Jackson, Warrensburg, Illinois; and brother-in-law, Jerry Hoffman, Blue Mound, Illinois; and many cousins, nieces, nephews, and friends.
+Survivors include her children, Leesa (Bob) Hagen, Belleville, IL; Tom (Becky) Rogers, Clinton, Il.; Suzie Rogers, Bloomington, IL; 2 Grandchildren, Andrew Hagen, Sugar Hill, GA and Hollee Hagen, Denver, CO; 2 siblings, Judi (Michael) Payne, The Villages, FL and Steve (Kathy) Jackson, Warrensburg, IL; and brother-in-law, Jerry Hoffman, Blue Mound, IL; and many cousins, nieces, nephews, and friends.

 She was preceded in death by her parents and two sisters, Shirley Hagar and Charlotte Hoffman.